neuralmagic/sparseml/README.md

 - [Instructions for exporting to ONNX](docs/export-onnx.md) are available for these popular frameworks.

 ## Available Models and Recipes
-If you are not ready to upload your model through SparseML, a number of pre-trained models are available in the [SparseZoo](https://docs.neuralmagic.com/sparsezoo/) that can be used.
+If you are not ready to upload your model through SparseML, a number of pre-trained models in the [SparseZoo](https://docs.neuralmagic.com/sparsezoo/) can be used.
 Included are both baseline and recalibrated models for higher performance.
 These can optionally be used with [Neural Magic Inference Engine](https://github.com/neuralmagic/engine/).
 The types available for each model architecture are noted in the [SparseML model repository listing](docs/available-models.md).

 ## Recalibration
 APIs for recalibrating models are provided for each supported ML framework.